A cardiomiopatia é herdada geneticamente?

 Voltar ao conteúdoGenetic testing can be used to find out whether you have a genetic fault or a specific gene which can lead to an inherited heart condition.
 This often involves a sangue or saliva test.
 Genetic testing can help doctors assess whether you should be monitored or if you should start any treatment, particularly if you do not have any symptoms.

 Before you undergo a genetic screening, heart specialists will speak to you about your medical and family history.
 You may have blood tests or an electrocardiogram - a test which records the rhythm, rate and electrical activity of your heart.
-You may also be given an echocardiogram, a scan used to look at the heart and nearby blood vessels.
+You may also be given an ecocardiograma, a scan used to look at the heart and nearby blood vessels.

 Who can get a genetic test for cardiomyopathy?